 §85.302.
 Nutrition Services.

 (a) Purpose.
-This section establishes the requirements for nutrition services, a service provided under the Older Americans Act and funded, in whole or in part, by DADS.
+This section establishes the requirements for nutrition services, a service provided under the Older Americans Act of 1965, as amended, and funded, in whole or in part, by HHSC .

-(b) Eligibility.

-(1) A AAA must ensure that a program participant who receives a congregate meal:

-(A) is 60 years of age or older;

-(B) meets the eligibility criteria to receive a congregate meal as described in DADS Program Instruction AAA - PI 307 Nutrition Services Eligibility Requirements for Individuals Under Age 60 and Caregivers; and

-(C) before service initiation and at least every 12 months thereafter, has had a Nutritional Risk Assessment completed by a service provider or a staff person of the AAA.
+(b) Policy .
+Nutrition services must be provided in compliance with all HHSC policies established by authority of the Older Americans Act §305(a)(1)(C) relating to organization and responsibilities of the State.

-(2) A AAA must ensure that a program participant who receives a home-delivered meal:
+(c) Eligibility and assessment.
+A AAA must ensure that a person who receives a nutrition service is :

-(A) is 60 years of age or older;
+(1) 60 years of age or older;

-(B) meets the eligibility criteria to receive a home-delivered meal as described in DADS Program Instruction AAA - PI 307 Nutrition Services Eligibility Requirements for Individuals Under Age 60 and Caregivers; and

-(C) before service initiation and at least every 12 months thereafter:

-(i) has had a Nutritional Risk Assessment completed by a service provider or staff person of the AAA; and

-(ii) has had a functional evaluation completed by a service provider or staff person of the AAA using the data elements contained in the DADS form "Consumer Needs Evaluation," available at www.dads.state.tx.us.
+(2) eligible in accordance with the Older Americans Act §339(2)(H) and §339(2)(I) ; and

+(3) assessed for eligibility as required by the Older Americans Act §339(2)(J) and HHSC policy .

+(d) Nutrition screening.
+A AAA must ensure a meal provider conducts nutrition screening for a person receiving a nutrition service as required by the Older Americans Act §339(2)(J).

+(e) Meal requirements.
+A AAA must ensure that a meal provider serves meals that comply with the Older Americans Act §339(2)(A), relating to Dietary Guidelines for Americans, dietary reference intakes, adjustments to meet special dietary needs of persons receiving nutrition services, and with HHSC polices related to menus, standard recipes, and approval of menus.

+(f) Service days.
+A AAA must ensure that meals are provided in accordance with the Older Americans Act §331 and §336, and with HHSC policies, related to serving fewer than five meals a week.

+(g) Delivery of multiple meals.
+A AAA must ensure that a meal provider who delivers other than hot meals or delivers multiple meals at one time, completes an assessment to determine that the person can safely manage the type of meals to be delivered in compliance with HHSC policies.

-(c) Facilities and food service.
-A AAA must ensure that a service provider:
+(h) Facilities and food service.
+A AAA must ensure that a meal provider:

-(1) complies with 25 TAC, Chapter 229 (relating to Food and Drug) in the preparation, handling, and provision of food; and
+(1) complies with 25 TAC Chapter 228 (relating to Retail Food) and 25 TAC Chapter 229 (relating to Food and Drug) in training staff, and the preparation, handling, and delivery of food; and

-(2) provides the AAA a copy of all results from inspections required by state law or rule.
+(2) provides a copy of all facility inspection results required by state law or rule to the AAA.

-(d) Nutrition Services Incentive Program compliance.
-A AAA must ensure that a service provider:
+(i) Nutrition Services Incentive Program .
+A AAA must ensure that a meal provider:

-(1) complies with the Older Americans Act, §311, relating to the Nutrition Services Incentive Program; and
+(1) complies with the Older Americans Act §311, relating to the Nutrition Services Incentive Program and HHSC policies regarding the Nutrition Services Incentive Program; and

-(2) includes only eligible meals (that is, meals delivered to program participants who meet the criteria described in subsection (b) of this section) in reports related to the Nutrition Services Incentive Program.
+(2) includes eligible meals in reports to HHSC through which Nutrition Services Incentive Program cash is calculated as earned for distribution to AAAs.

+(j) Voluntary contributions.
+A AAA must ensure that a meal provider complies with the Older Americans Act §315(b), §85.202(l) of this chapter (relating to AAA Fiscal Responsibilities), and HHSC policies relating to voluntary contributions.

-(e) Meal costs.
-A AAA must ensure that a service provider:
+(k) Meal cost recovery .
+A AAA must ensure that a meal provider:

 (1) posts the cost of a meal for purposes of cost recovery as described in paragraph (2) of this subsection;

-(2) recovers, at a minimum, the cost of a meal that is not an eligible meal as defined in DADS Program Instruction AAA - PI 307 Nutrition Services Eligibility Requirements for Individuals Under Age 60 and Caregiver; and
+(2) recovers, at a minimum, the cost of a meal that is served to a person who is not eligible for a meal funded by the Older Americans Act;; and

-(3) keeps payments for ineligible meals separate from contributions from program participants.
+(3) keeps payments for a meal served to an ineligible person separate from voluntary contributions from an eligible person .

-(f) Service days.
-A AAA must ensure that a service provider:

-(1) provides meals in accordance with the Older Americans Act, §331 and §336; and

-(2) obtains, in accordance with DADS Program Instruction AAA - PI 300 Older Americans Act Nutrition Waiver Requests, prior approval from the AAA and DADS if service frequency is less than five days per week.

-(g) Meal requirements.
-A AAA must ensure that a service provider complies with the Older Americans Act, §339(2)(A), relating to compliance with the current Dietary Guidelines for Americans and Dietary Reference Intakes.